 At Artificial, our sophisticated insurance software can automate the submission triaging process using both AI and machine learning to offer a triaging system which learns and adapts over time.

-ArtificialOS is a digital, cloud-based platform which can digitise and manage every step of the quote, bind, and issue process by collecting and enriching customer data, scoring and triaging risks, and building digital contracts for those submissions which are accepted by insurers.
+We've built a digital, cloud-based platform which can digitise and manage the insurance value chain by collecting and enriching customer data, scoring and triaging risks, building digital contracts for those submissions which are accepted by insurers, and underwriting algorithmically.